drodriguez97/web102_prework/README.md

 ![Imgur GIF](https://media.giphy.com/media/M89XeSTDHGcFKKQVEQ/giphy.gif)

 <!-- Replace this with whatever GIF tool you used! -->
-GIF created with ... https://www.screentogif.com for Windows
+GIF created with ... gifcap.com

 ## Notes